 LNSTS is, at its core, a quiz show, presented by the sexy host Vera Cyntex, but also featuring some dating simulation gameplay elements.
 It was touted to magazines as being developed on a Silicon Graphics machine, which Dynabyte had actually acquired by that point but, for various technical problems, it was never used for the development of said sexy quiz show, nor any other game at all, as far as I know.

-Caprelli recalls it was more of a toy for the office, with Giorgio Sommariva also chiming in “it was used mainly to have fun, as far as I know we never used it for any games, even though that machine costed a fortune!”.
+Caprelli recalls it was more of a toy for the office, with Giorgio Sommariva also chiming in “it was used mainly to have fun, as far as I know we never used it for the development of any of the games, even though that machine costed a fortune!”.

 Massimo himself confirmed: